 The (In)appropriators!

-Jaimie Baron (Director) is a Professor of Film and Media Studies at the University of Alberta.
+Jaimie Baron (Director) is a teacher, writer, curator, and theorist.
 Her work on documentary, experimental film and video, audiovisual appropriation, and digital media has been published in numerous journals and anthologies.
-She is the authors of The Archive Effect: FoundFootage and the Audiovisual Experience of History (2014) and Reuse, Misuse, Abuse: The Ethics of Audiovisual Appropriation in the Digital Era (2020).
+She is the author of The Archive Effect: FoundFootage and the Audiovisual Experience of History (2014) and Reuse, Misuse, Abuse: The Ethics of Audiovisual Appropriation in the Digital Era (2020).
 She is also a co-founder of Docalogue, an online space for scholars and filmmakers to engage in conversations about contemporary documentary.
+She currently teaches Film and Media Studies at the University of California, Berkeley.

 Lauren S. Berliner (Associate Director) is an Associate Professor of Media & Communication and Cultural Studies at University of Washington Bothell.
 Her research focuses on participatory media production practices, gender and sexuality, and pedagogy.
 Also a filmmaker, she has screened her work internationally and has facilitated video production programming for girls and queer youth.
 She earned her PhD. in Communication from UC San Diego, an MA in Visual and Media Art from Emerson College, and a BA in English and Anthropology from Wesleyan University.